Updated: Apr 21

 There have been such times in Jewish history, during times of oppression, violence, pogroms and most recently the Holocaust, when parents have had to take desperate measures, sometimes throwing children from moving trains destined to slaughter, handing over their children to strangers with no assurance of ever seeing them again, suffocating crying babies in order to save Jews in hiding from detection, or killing children to avoid their being raped, enslaved or killed by approaching enemy soldiers…

-I cannot imagine being in such circumstances, however, to stand on the hallowed ground where parents took such measures is deeply moving.
+I cannot imagine being in such circumstances.
+And yet, to stand on hallowed ground where parents had not choice but to take such measures is deeply moving.
 Let me take you to one such place…

-We are in northern Israel, on the Golan Heights and this amazing site is Gamla.
-The year is 67 c.e. and the Jewish revolt against the Romans is in full swing.
-Since not all the towns in the Galilee and the Golan are rebelling, Gamla has filled with refugees from other battles and towns, and with zealots who in their blind rage against the Romans have decided to take on the most powerful army in the world.
+We are in northern Israel, on the Golan Heights and this is the amazing site of Gamla.
+The year is 67 CE and the Jewish revolt against the Romans is in full swing.
+Since not all the towns in the Galilee and the Golan are rebelling, Gamla has filled with refugees from other battles and towns, and with Jewish zealots who in their blind rage against the oppresive Romans, have decided to take on the most powerful army in the world.
 Rebel towns are falling one by one, but Gamla refuses to surrender.